 How to get there

 Valencia has an excellent network of maritime, air and land connections and is one of the main communications hubs on the Spanish Mediterranean.
-The Region has an extensive road network, including the AP-7 motorway, which goes along the Mediterranean coast, and the A-3 which goes to Madrid.
+The Region has an extensive road network, including the AP-7 motorway, which follows the Mediterranean coast, and the A-3 which goes to Madrid.

 Access to the city from the airport is fast, with bus, underground and taxi services available.
 Valencia Port offers scheduled ferry services to Italy, Majorca, Ibiza and Minorca.